Itsj3rry/generic-clock/README.md

 # generic-clock
-A javascript clock.
+A javascript digital clock.
 Looks kinda nice but utterly pointless.
 Maybe some people who are even less experienced then me will want to look at the code or something, idk.